 If you would like to learn how to paint flowers (or want to learn basic skills), I've developed two pads of watercolor paper with Strathmore that come with step-by-step instructional material and videos.
 Learn more about them here!

 Animals are beautiful and challenging, and they offer many opportunities to create unique textures such as feathers or fur.
 My favorite subject was my cat Bunny (who sadly died in 2014).
 She was an unusually small cat and the cutest thing I have ever seen.
 Bun loved to watch me paint, too.
 I've occasionally painted pets for people, such as the pretty tabby lying on the rug below.
+And I'd like to introduce Pooj, my new kitty seen below.

 Usually a painting will take me weeks or even months to complete.
 The sketches below took two or three hours, so they're a lot looser!
 I have a YouTube channel where I demonstrate how to paint things like these, and it's a race against time as I record my process.
 My computer chokes on videos that are longer than three hours, so I paint as quickly as possible.
 You can see my videos here!